Planes minutus: Ecology

 Planes minutus is exclusively pelagic, inhabiting a wide variety of substrates, including Sargassum weed, floating timbers and the hulls of ships.
 It is often found in association with turtles, especially the loggerhead sea turtle, Caretta caretta.
 It had been thought that the crab fed on the turtle's faeces, but it is now thought to fill a cleaning role.
+It is also found under the crevices of rocks from the lower intertidal zone of Dhamlej coast, Gujarat, India.

 Although proficient at swimming, Planes minutus has little endurance, being capable of swimming for less than 45 minutes at 28 C before sinking.
 It uses all its legs while swimming, the first two pairs holding the crab up in the water, and the remaining legs propelling it forwards.
 The legs may begin to beat before the crab releases itself from its resting place, allowing it to accelerate more quickly.
 Attacks on passing animals only normally occur within 5 cm of the crab's substrate.
 The diet of P. minutus is very varied, including small fish, krill, isopods, sea skaters and squid, and food items may be stored for later consumption.